 In 2025, Switzerland will participate in the world expo in Osaka with a pavilion themed 'Innovative Switzerland'.
 At the initiative of Switzerland's representations in Japan, the public diplomacy programme "Vitality.Swiss" offers a platform for dialogue and participation on the road to the Swiss pavilion at Expo 2025.

 At the end of 2021, there were 1,800 Swiss nationals living in Japan.

 History of Bilateral Relations

-Switzerland was quick to take an interest in Japan.
+Switzerland has a long history of interest in Japan.
 The first trade delegation, led by watch industry representative Aimé Humbert, visited Japan in 1863.
 This visit resulted in the conclusion of a trade and friendship agreement the following year.

-Switzerland opened a representation in Tokyo in 1906.
-During the Second World War Switzerland represented the interests in Japan of many countries including the United States and Great Britain.
+In 1906 Switzerland opened a representation in Tokyo.
+During the Second World War Switzerland represented the interests in Japan of many countries including the United States and the United Kingdom.
 Following an interruption in the 1945–52 period diplomatic relations were resumed in 1952, and in 1957 the embassy was reopened.